 The Museum welcomes everyone and aims to make each visitor's experience as enjoyable as possible.
-There is a range of facilities for visitors with additional needs.
+We have a range of facilities for visitors with additional needs.
 Please contact us for more specific information.

-There are three disabled parking spaces in the Museum car park available on a first come first served basis.
+There are three disabled parking spaces in the Museum car park available on a first-come, first-served basis.
 There is also Pay and Display parking available on Museum Road opposite the Museum building.
+Information about accessible parking outside the Museum can be found here.

 You are welcome to bring your pushchair into the Museum, as our wide aisles (built for Victorian ladies in crinolines!) make it easy to get around.
 If you require lift access, you can enter at the right-hand side (south side) of the Museum and use the lift there.
 Once inside, you can use the lift to access the upper gallery.
 Please ask if you need any help, and download a floor plan to help you locate these entrances.